Fun With Stress 1.1

 Moreover a basic undercurrent of anxiety diminishes our experience of life dramatically.
 When we get into a desired situation, we want it to go on forever and worry about when it will end, and if we get into an undesired situation we want it to be over as soon as possible and blame someone or other for putting us there in the first place.
 In both cases part of our available energy is wasted on worrying and/or blaming; features which by nature have to do with future or past instead of dealing with that moment where our lives actually play out: the present.

 With joyfulness as a basic undercurrent we still get into desired and undesired situations, but the big difference lies in its nature of having to do with the present moment, and hence there is absence of worry and blame.
 When desired situations happen while our basic state of being is joyful, all our energy is used for the enjoyment of whatever is happening now.
 Subsequently when undesired situations happen, all our energy is used for their acceptance without energy wastage on worry, blame or shame.
-This series of blogposts is meant for those who are interested in such a change of perception and basic state of being.
+This series is meant for those who are interested in such a change of perception and basic state of being.

 As a means we’re going to put ourselves smack in the middle as the vehicle through which our object of investigation can be studied, since most of us know what it’s like to feel stressed through personal experience (which, to this day, is the most effective learning method available to us).
 We get triggered into a stress response when our buttons are pushed – which is done by anything we call input.
 The stress response will then cause changes to occur in our thinking, feeling, and behaviour, which in this study we call output.